gauravvvvvvvvvv/Object-Detection-Using-YOLO/README.md

 ## Try out the app.

-You can try out the live demo of Object-Orion at our [Streamlit app](https://object-orion.streamlit.app/).
+App doesnt work on web yet.
+You can try it running on your system.
+Download the code.
+Open the *Object-Detection-Using-YOLO* directory in any terminal.
+Run the command:
+streamlit run app.py

+Voila!

 ## Features